 Some may not read the message at all.
 So how can your vehicle succeed like a moving billboard?

-To increase the chance for your message to be read and remembered, don’t complicate the content.
+Don’t complicate your message.
 Choose the most important information to display.
 Who you are.
 What you do.
 How to get in touch.

-If you can clearly communicate your offering with a single image, use it.
+If you can clearly communicate your message with a single image, use it.

 Promote what you want more of.
 If you provide an in-demand service or a popular product, sell it.
 Some tradespeople are multi-skilled with more than one service to offer.
 Likewise, some businesses supply numerous products.
-Too much information is hard to read at once, so select what suits your long term strategy the most.
+Too much information is hard to read at once.
+Select what suits your long term strategy the most.

 Include the address of your shop or showroom.
 But be concise.
 Long and multiple phone numbers as well as e-mail addresses can clutter the design.
 Consider how the reader will use this information.